 Time segments of the streams described in previous section can be of particular interest for commissioning and detector characterization.
-Such selected "data segments" could be stored at Cascina for longer periods than the standard buffer lengths, on a disk space created for this purpose.
+Such selected "data segments" could be stored at Cascina for longer periods than the standard buffer lengths.
+A mecanism to keep these data available through standard ffl file and to track why and by who they were stored has to be setup.

 Their presence on disk will not be limited in time but by the available storage allocated to them.
-These data might be, on the basis of actual needs, calibration data, science g.w. data, astro-watch data.
 The size needed to store these data is 30 TB, which is a reasonable choice on the basis of our experience in Virgo.
 We plan to define, as "DS":

-- raw data for calibration (100 hours/year), which amounts to 10 TB to keep the data from last year; - raw data for interesting commissioning periods (of the order of few 10's of hours/year), which amount to few TB; - trend data for interesting commissioning periods or Science Run periods (few months of data), which amounts to roughly 1 TB; - RDS data for interesting commissioning periods or Science Run periods (few months of data), which amounts to 10 TB; - h(t) data for Science Run periods (few months of data), which amounts to 3 TB; - "other" data streams, typically not demanding much disk space, with a few more TB if needed.
+- raw data for calibration (100 hours/year), which amounts to 10 TB to keep the data from last year; - raw data for interesting commissioning periods (of the order of few 10's of hours/year), which amount to few TB; - RDS data for interesting commissioning periods or Science Run periods (few months of data), which amounts to 10 TB; - "other" data streams, typically not demanding much disk space, with a few more TB if needed.